 - Click on "Display tree" to see what the tree will look like

-Please only upload your tree data to the online submission system if you are satisfied with the phylogenetic tree rendering provided by the validation tool.
+Please only upload your tree data to the online submission system if you are satisfied with the phylogenetic tree rendering provided by the preview tool.

 You can upload your files separately via the online submission system, using the "phylogenetic tree data" submission category.
 Alternatively, you can submit as a supplementary file, depending on the journal (for details please refer to the journal’s Guide for Authors).

 In your manuscript, you can indicate where you want the material to appear in the article, for example by writing ‘NeXML file 1 here’.